Kilkenny Cathedral

 a building with arches the most haunted place in Ireland

-The Rothe House on Kilkenny's Medieval Mile.
-Kilkenny is the most haunted place in Ireland.
+The Rothe House on the Medieval Mile in Kilkenny, the most haunted place in Ireland.
 Photo: Failte Ireland.

 Some of its popular attractions include Kilkenny Castle, the Medieval Mile Museum, St. Canice’s Cathedral, the Rothe House & Garden, and the Black Abbey.